-Traditionally, both the American Psychiatric Association and the World Health Organisation have produced classification systems (DSM-5-TR and ICD-11 respectively).
-Both offer diagnostic criteria for mental disorders/mental health conditions and, in general, they can be considered largely analogous.
-These systems can be thought of as a dictionary for mental disorders.
-However, the task of identification is more complex.
+The American Psychiatric Association, via the Diagnostic and Statistical Manual of Mental Disorders (DSM), and the World Health Organisation, via the International Classification of Diseases (IDC) produce classification systems (current versions are the DSM-5-TR and ICD-11 respectively) which offer diagnostic criteria for mental disorders/mental health conditions.
+These systems can define and diagnose certain conditions, however, the task of identification is more complex.
 For example, the experience of mental ill-health or emotional distress can be considered normative at times.
-As such, rather than discerning if a problem is simply present or absent, there is a need to consider severity.
-If it is present, can it be considered mild, moderate, or severe?
-Guidance here is less clear.
+As such, rather than discerning if a problem is simply present or absent, there is a need to consider severity and impact, guidance in which is less clear.

-The prevailing classification systems do not offer guidance on how to understand or prioritise difficulties when an individual meets the diagnostic criteria for multiple disorders.
+These prevailing classification systems do not offer guidance on how to understand or prioritise difficulties when an individual meets the diagnostic criteria for multiple disorders.
 Nor do they comment on how different difficulties develop, or are maintained, or how they interact with each other over time.
-This is important to bear in mind, as we know that complexity and comorbidity of mental health difficulties is common when working with children in conflict with the law.
-It should also be borne in mind that children and young people can often be subthreshold on a number of different diagnoses, which can result in greater impairment than would be indicated by the diagnostic profile.
+This is important to bear in mind, as we know that complexity and co-morbidity of mental health difficulties is common when working with children and young people in conflict with the law.
+It should also be borne in mind that children and young people can often be sub-threshold on a number of different diagnoses, which can result in greater impairment than would be indicated by the diagnostic profile.
 This can also have implications in terms of reduced access to intervention and prevention of further escalation (DeJong, 2010).